Frequently asked questions

 The Oxfam Festival Shop is a touring pop-up shop, stocked with donated items and staffed by Oxfam volunteers.
 We sell lots of weather appropriate wear like waterproofs, jumpers and sleeping bags as well as some special sparkle, a jazzy waistcoat or fake fur coat to complete a festival goer’s outfit.
 More about shop volunteering

-The Festival Shop team believe we can trust experienced Oxfam Volunteers to represent Oxfam in a professional manner whilst onsite at festivals and therefore a deposit is not requested.
+The Festival Shop believe we can trust our experienced Oxfam Shop Volunteers to represent Oxfam in a professional manner whilst onsite at festivals and therefore a deposit is not requested.

-We will spend a full day setting up the shop together as a team, including rails, lighting, merchandising and pricing.
 Once the festival is open, you will have a 6 hour shift each day.
 The shop is open around 18 hours a day so your shifts will alternate between morning, middle and night shifts.
-There maybe the opportunity to swap shifts onsite if they clash with your favourite band.
-The day after the festival, we pack down the remaining shop stock and equipment.
+There may be the opportunity to swap shifts if they clash with your favourite band.
+The day following the festival, we pack down the remaining shop stock and all the equipment.

-Behind the shop, there will be tea and coffee facilities as well as mobile phone charging.
-You will receive two meal vouchers for each day of the festival –please let us know your dietary requirements.
+Behind the shop, there will be tea and coffee facilities as well as mobile phone charging, once we have been connected to power.
+You will receive a minimum of two meal vouchers for each trading day of the festival –please let us know your dietary requirements.
 We will be in staff camping with access to showers/toilets.